nghessss/DC-AutoVehical-AI/README.md

 # DC-AutoVehical-AI
 ## Overview
-This project implements an advanced object detection and decision-making system for autonomous vehicles, developed by Delta Cognition.
+This project implements an advanced object detection and decision-making system for autonomous vehicles.
 It focuses on enhancing vehicle performance in rural and unfamiliar environments through three main tasks:

 1. Detecting known objects in video footage
 2. Detecting novel objects in video (research stage)